makspll/bevy_mod_scripting/readme.md

 ### Defining an API
-To expose an API to your scripts, implement the APIProvider trait along with any others requested by the specific `ScriptHost` your're using.
-Use the implementing struct in yout `ScriptHost`s type signature
+To expose an API to your scripts, implement the APIProvider trait.
+To register this API with your script host use the `add_api_provider` of `App`:

 ``` rust
 use std::sync::Mutex;